LBruyne/Scalable-Collaborative-zkSNARK/README.md

 ## Illustration

-This is a Proof-of-Concept (PoC) implementation.
+**WARNING:** This is a Proof-of-Concept (PoC) implementation.
+Therefore, the benchmarks are mainly for measuring complexities and we do not promise the correctness of proof.

 In this work, we assume a peer-to-peer network for smooth operation of the MPC protocol.
-Each peer can be a low-specification instance (e.g., 2 vCPU and 4 GB memory is enough), where peers will be connected through LAN/WAN.
+Each peer can be a low-end instance (e.g., 2 vCPU and 4 GB memory is enough), where peers will be connected through LAN/WAN.
 The parties can collaboratively generate a ZK proof for large-scale circuits while preserving witness privacy.

 We provide three kinds of modes, which are classified as follows and can be switched by adjusting Rust features: